rkapl123/DBAddin/docs/README.md

 If you want to remove them, open the User-Settings as described in [Settings](#settings) and remove all unwanted entries starting with `key="AdhocSQLcmd.."`
 Also the chosen environment and the database context is stored along with each command (subsequent changes to the environment and database are stored without prompting), the transfer type is stored apart from that.

-If the general DB-Addin environment is different from the stored environment of the command, a warning/question is displayed that allows to reset the environment to the general environment.
+If the general DB Add-in environment is different from the stored environment of the command, a warning/question is displayed that allows to reset the environment to the general environment.
 If this is done, any changes to the environment and the database are not stored after closing the AdHocSQL Tool.

 ### Building